Frobenius pseudoprime: Frobenius pseudoprimes w.r.t. quadratic polynomials

-Therefore, Frobenius $(P,Q)$ pseudoprime n can be equivalently defined by conditions (1-2) and (3), or by conditions (1-2) and (3′).
+Therefore, a Frobenius $(P,Q)$ pseudoprime n can be equivalently defined by conditions (1–3), or by conditions (1–2) and (3′).

-Since conditions (2) and (3) hold for all primes which satisfy the simple condition (1), they can be used as a probable prime test.
-(If condition (1) fails, either the greatest common divisor is less than n, in which case it is a non-trivial factor and n is composite, or the GCD equals n, in which case you should try different parameters P and Q which are not multiples of n.)
+Since conditions (2) and (3) hold for all primes which satisfy the simple condition (1), they can be used as a probable primality test.
+(If condition (1) fails, then either the greatest common divisor is less than n, in which case it is a non-trivial factor and n is composite, or the GCD equals n, in which case one should try different parameters P and Q which are not multiples of n.)